 Summer Undergraduate Research Internships (SURI)

-***The 2013 SURI students have been selected.
-Thank you to all who applied!***
+Our 2015 SURI students have been accepted.
+Thank you to everyone who applied!

-The program will run from May 28 through July 29 during the summer of 2013.
-Interns will receive a $4,000 stipend as well as housing in the WVU-leased Pierpont Apartments.
+The program will run from May 26 through July 27 during the summer of 2015.
+Interns will receive a $4,000 salary (before taxes) as well as housing in the WVU-leased Pierpont Apartments.
 Interns will have access to many of the University's facilities, including the new Health Sciences Library, the Personal Rapid Transit system (PRT), and unlimited use of the the modern, 177,000 sq. ft.
 Student Recreation Center

 .
 Students may opt for housing